chef/chef-web-docs/chef_master/source/server_services.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 .. tag ctl_chef_server_status_logs

-A typical status line for a service that is running any of the Chef server front-end services is similar to the following:
+A typical status line for a service that is running any of the Chef Infra Server front-end services is similar to the following:

 .. code-block:: bash